 Instead of asking what we love about the EK 120, it’ll be more time-efficient to ask us what we’re not too fond of since the EK 120 D-RGB pretty much checks off all the boxes.
 That being said, such monstrous performance built into the most gorgeously designed AIO unit ever comes at a price.
-The EK 120 will hurt your wallet, although we can’t complain much, because if there’s any 120mm AIO that deserves the price it commands, it’s the EK 120 D-RGB.
+The EK 120 will hurt your wallet, although we can’t complain much because if there’s any 120mm AIO that deserves the price it commands, it’s the EK 120 D-RGB.

 We do feel slightly sore regarding the length of the EK 120’s tubing length since it does negatively impact the chances of successful installations in medium to tower-sized PCs.
-That being said, EKWB does try its best to accommodate such installations with what little tubing it has through the use of the afore-mentioned diamond-cut and rotatable fittings.
-Cable management is another area where there is little room for improvement since two cables are coming out of the CPU block itself, one for the PWM pump and fan, one for the RGB.
+That being said, EKWB does try its best to accommodate such installations with what little tubing it has through the use of the aforementioned diamond-cut and rotatable fittings.
+Cable management is another area where there is little room for improvement since two cables are coming out of the CPU block itself, one for the PWM pump and fan and one for the RGB.

 Are you searching for the Best High-Performance 120mm AIO in 2023?
 The quest is over; no need to thank us.

-The EK 120 D-RGB sports an EK Vardar S 120ER PWM fan, alongside a top-of-the-line aluminum radiator paired with an SPC style pump, complete with addressable D-RGB lighting.
+The EK 120 D-RGB sports an EK Vardar S 120ER PWM fan alongside a top-of-the-line aluminum radiator paired with an SPC-style pump, complete with addressable D-RGB lighting.
 All of these state-of-the-art features combine together to deliver ultimate cooling performance, driving down your CPU and VRM temperatures whilst still allotting you more-than-enough clearance for overclocking should you feel adventurous.

-EKWB hands over the reins by giving you the option to refill the coolant over time, backing the EK 120 up by a 5-year warranty all the same.
+EKWB hands over the reins by giving you the option to refill the coolant over time, backing the EK 120 up with a 5-year warranty all the same.
 Offering excellent compatibility with recent CPUs from Intel and AMD, put together with a straightforward installation process, you’re set to unleash monstrous performance with your CPU.
 It’s pertinent to mention the EK 120 D-RGB would be the perfect fit for a miniature chassis since you might encounter some trouble if you decide to utilize it in a tower-sized PC due mainly to the minimized tubing.

 Here’s to hoping you find a good deal on the EK 120 D-RGB because it definitely earns a place as the top choice for the Best High-Performance 120mm AIO in 2023.